 - 1. Any python content present in tangelo.plugin.<pluginname> is torn down by deleting the virtual package from the runtime. - 2.
 Any CherryPy applications are unmounted. - 3.
-If the control module contains a teardown () function, it is invoked, passing the configuration and persistent store to it. - 4.
-The plugin name is removed from the list of active plugins.
+If the control module contains a teardown () function, it is invoked, passing the configuration and persistent store to it.

-If an exception occurs during step 3, the teardown () function will not finish executing, but step 4 will still be taken.
+If an exception occurs during step 3, the teardown () function will not finish executing, but Tangelo shutdown will continue with the unloading of the rest of the plugins and eventual exiting of the Tangelo process.